Compliance to the Regulations

 - Unresolved Anomalies - List the anomalies still present and associated risks, providing justification for release.

-- Software Problem Resolution Process - Describe how reported problems are evaluated, investigated and how change requests will be performed.
+- Software Problem Resolution Process - Describe how reported problems are evaluated, investigated and how change requests will be handled.
+Once approved for change, Include how you will decide necessary regression testing.